-OTHER FAMILY LAW FORMS are available on-line, by searching Washington Courts, selecting Forms, and then clicking on the type of case you have.
+FAMILY LAW FORMS are available on-line, by searching Washington Courts, selecting Forms, and then clicking on the type of case you have.
 There are standard forms for most types of family law cases.
-You are able to download each of the forms in Word format, to fill out and save.
-You may also buy a packet of paper forms from Attorney’s Information Bureau, at Room C-603 at the King County Courthouse, or online through their website at: http://aibinc.net/.
+You can download each of the forms in Word format, to fill out and save.

 The King County Family Law Facilitators office also provides family law instructions available online at their web site.
 These instructions include links to the required forms.

 FEES for filing are posted on the King County Superior Court website.
 The cost to file a Petition for Dissolution is currently $314.
-If you qualify, the court may waive the fee.
+You are able to create an efiling account to file papers online at https://dja-efsp.kingcounty.gov/EFiling/Logon/Logon.aspx.
+Under select circumstances, there is a small service fee for submitting paperwork through email instead of in person.
+If you qualify (request to file In Forma Pauperis), the court may waive the initial filing fee.

-LAWS (also known as statutes) regarding family law are available on the internet under Revised Code of Washington (RCWs).
+LAWS (also known as statutes) regarding family law are available on the internet under Revised Code of Washington (RCWs) at https://app.leg.wa.gov/rcw/default.aspx?Cite=26.
 The laws include definitions of terms.
 They outline the basic process and the factors that are considered in resolving issues such as dividing property and debts, paying spousal support or drafting a Parenting Plan.

 Laws used in divorce (dissolution of marriage) and legal separation are found in RCW Chapter 26.09.
 Domestic Partnership laws are found in Chapter 26.60.
-Third party custody case laws are contained in RCW Chapter 26.10.
 The laws regarding child support are in RCW Chapter 26.19.
 The child support calculator is available at: https://fortress.wa.gov/dshs/dcs/SSGen/Home.
 The related child support schedule and instructions may be found online at: http://www.courts.wa.gov/forms/?fa=forms.contribute&formID=73.

 HELP to complete the forms is available on-line from the Northwest Justice Center at www.WashingtonLawHelp.org.